frgrisk/turbo-deploy/README.md

 ### Server Actions (Edit)

 Whenever you want to change the settings of your server (e.g., hostname, time to live, etc...) you may use this functionality.
-Do note however that only the change of hostname, server size and TTL will result in keeping your current server but changing its settings.
+Do note however that only the change of server size and TTL will result in keeping your current server but changing its settings.

-Meanwhile, changing the AMI and lifecycle will result in your server being terminated and a new one being created.
+Meanwhile, changing the hostname, AMI and lifecycle will result in your server being terminated and a new one being created.
 What this means is that any work you have done in the previous server will not be migrated over to the new server that you have edited to.

 If you want to change the lifecycle of your server and keep the data, you may take a snapshot of your current server and deploy a new one based on the AMI snapshot you have taken.

 #### Step 1: Press on the edit button

-This will bring you over to the edit deployment form
+Press on the pencil button in blue to edit the deployment, this will bring you over to the edit deployment form

 #### Step 2: Fill in the edit deployment form